-Buying a home is a lofty purchase (no pun intended) and in today’s hot real estate market, you need to ensure you have all of your finances ready to go because you don’t want to be sidelined when that perfect property comes along.
+Buying a home is a lofty purchase (no pun intended) and in today’s hot real estate market, you need to ensure you have your finances ready to go so you don’t get sidelined when that perfect property comes along.
 One thing that we can’t forget to budget for are those damn closing costs.
 These costs will vary depending on the property but you need to ensure you have enough cash to cover these them in addition to your down payment.

 RESALE CLOSING COSTS

 When it comes to a resale property, you only have two closing costs to account for: your Land Transfer Tax and legal expenses.
 You can expect to pay these when you get your keys and the title is transferred to you from the seller.
 On closing your lawyer will provide you with a Statement of Adjustments that will outline all of your closing costs and expenditures.

 With pre-construction properties things are a bit different.
 In addition to your legal fees and Land Transfer Tax, you are also paying Development Charges and miscellaneous fees like the Tarion Home Warranty fee.
 These fees are specific to newly built properties.

 Purchasers who are using their pre-construction properties as investments will also need to pay HST upfront to a maximum of $24,000.
 Your lawyer can file for a full HST rebate, refunded 4 to 6 weeks later, provided you have a one year lease in place.
 There is no HST for purchasers who are using the property as their principal residence.